-Any incoming government should take a multi-pronged approach to tackling barriers to accessing the workplace, addressing issues from careers advice in schools to minimum wage legislation.
+addressing issues from careers advice in schools to minimum wage legislation.
 As well as addressing issues within the law, employers should be encouraged to adopt best practice when it comes to improving diversity.
 Employers should consider using contextual recruitment tools, particularly for graduate and early career hires.

-Companies should also consider data on the socioeconomic diversity of their intakes, following Cabinet Office guidelines on measuring socio-economic background.
+Office guidelines on measuring socio-economic background.
 In an increasingly complex and competitive landscape, high quality careers advice from a young age is also essential.
 Careers advice meeting best practice benchmarks should be available to all young people, regardless of background.